- Offering a 401(k) plan can help small businesses meet increasing employee expectations and retain top talent.

 Lower tax liability

 Business owners with employees can contribute a hefty portion of their own salary to their personal 401(k) account (the one associated with the plan they offer to workers), possibly putting them in a lower tax bracket.
-In 2020, that sum is up to $19,500 tax-deferred for employers under age 50 and up to $26,000 for employers age 50 or over.
-[Need an employee retirement plan for your business?
-Check out our recommendations for the best employee retirement plan providers.]
+In 2022, that sum is up to $20,500 tax-deferred for employers under age 50 and up to $27,000 for employers age 50 or over.

 Business tax credits

-The new SECURE Act (Setting Every Community Up for Retirement Enhancement) increases tax credits for businesses setting up a first-time 401(k) plan.
-The act increased by tenfold the tax credit companies with one to 100 employees can claim for qualified setup and administrative costs associated with startup 401(k) plans.
+The SECURE Act (Setting Every Community Up for Retirement Enhancement), signed into law in December 2019, increases tax credits for businesses implementing a first-time 401(k) plan.
+The act increased tenfold the tax credit companies with one to 100 employees can claim for qualified setup and administrative costs associated with startup 401(k) plans.

 Before the SECURE Act, the tax credit for the first three years of an employee 401(k) plan was 50% of qualified startup costs, not to exceed $500.
 Those costs included – and still include – the cost to set up and administer the plan and to educate employees about it.

-Under the act, small businesses get a 401(k) startup credit whose limit is either the greater of $500 or the lesser of $250 multiplied by the number of non-highly compensated employees eligible for plan participation, up to $5,000, according to Alan Schoenberger, principal at Endeavor Financial Planning LLC.
+Under this law, however, small businesses now get a 401(k) startup credit whose limit is either the greater of $500 or (a) the lesser of $250 multiplied by the number of non-highly compensated employees (HCEs) eligible for plan participation or (b) up to $5,000.

-Robert Pyle, owner of Diversified Asset Management, said the IRS defines a highly compensated employee as one whose salary was more than $125,000 in 2019 and more than $130,000 in 2020.
-Pyle said the more HCEs a business has, the higher the tax credit.
+The IRS defines an HCE as an employee whose salary was more than $130,000 in 2021 and more than $135,000 in 2022.
+Robert Pyle, owner of Diversified Asset Management, said the more HCEs a business has, the higher the tax credit.
 The maximum tax credit, which can be claimed for three years, is $5,000.

-Adding an automatic contribution feature to a new or existing 401(k) plan yields another tax break – $500 for each of the first three years in which the feature is available.
-According to the IRS, this feature – which is also known as automatic enrollment or auto-enroll – lets employers automatically enroll eligible employees in the plan, unless the employee affirmatively elects not to participate in it.
+Adding an automatic contribution feature to a new or existing 401(k) plan yields another tax break: $500 for each of the first three years in which the feature is available.
+This feature, also known as automatic enrollment or auto-enroll, lets employers automatically enroll eligible employees in the plan unless the employee affirmatively elects not to participate in it.

 Business tax deductions